Repossi Antifer Rings and pave Bracelets, whitegold

 • Integrates well with bracelets

-For those seeking a daily piece that still carries the Antifer identity, this is the most practical and consistent choice.
+For daily wear with consistent identity, the most practical and reliable choice.

 Repossi Antifer 4-row ring